 The following Feinberg Fellowships are currently seeking volunteer applicants (click on the opportunity to learn more about the project goals and volunteer requirements):

 The Feinberg Fellowship will cover volunteers’ roundtrip airfare and housing costs, as well as assignment-related expenses such as visa(s), medical/nursing council registration, etc. In addition, the volunteer will receive a modest stipend to cover food, transportation, and other incidental costs while on assignment.

 Individuals interested in applying to the fellowships listed above will undergo a competitive review and selection process.
-For more information about beginning the application process, please contact HVO Director of Program Design & Evaluation, April Pinner.
+For more information about beginning the application process, please contact HVO Director of Programs, April Pinner.

 The Rita Feinberg Fellowship for Long-Term Volunteers is possible through the generous support of the Wyss Medical Foundation, Inc.